Millz0r/daedalus/README.md

 #Daedalus
-Daedalus is the real-time property analytics engine.
+Daedalus is a real-time property analytics engine.
+This is an abandonded project I used to work on displayed as a showcase.

 ##Main files and directories